mirdan08/appunti-obsidian/RB/Robotics.md

 In this section we take care of sensors and perception and sensors in general.

+Sensors allow for two kind of perceptions:
+- Proprioception: measure variables internal to the system e.g. joint position
+- Extroception: measure variables from the working environment e.g. dstance,force etc.etc.

+They aim at building an internal model of the model and robot itself, such models influences robot's brain complexity.

+## transducers

 The first thing we define is a *transducer* which transforms energy of a kind into a energy of another kid and can work as both sensor and actuator, a *sensor* is a device sensitive to physical quantities and transforms them into a measurable and transferable signal by means of a transducer.
+It acts as both sensor and actuator ad can be of two types:
+- Passive transducer: requires external energy for energy conversion.
+- Active transducer: convert directly input energy in output without external energy sources.
+Based on the kind on input,output and auxiliary energy we can classify transducers:
+- Radiant: intensity,frequency,polarization and phase.
+- Mechanical: position, velocity, dimension, compliance an force.
+- Thermal: temperature, gradient of temperature and heat.
+- Electrical: voltage, current, resistivity and capacity.
+- Magnetic: field intensity, flow density and permeability.
+- chemical: concentrations, crystal structure and aggregation state. all these kinds types of energy can be either input,output or auxiliary
 ## Sensor's fundamental properties

+A sensor is then defined as a device sensitive to physical quantities that can tranaform it in a transferable signal by means of a transducer, it inherits transducers properties and can be classified as:
+- proprio or extero ceptive
+- active or passive
+- w.r.t. a physical quantity

 There are quite a lot of properties useful to describe and understand for a sensor.
 - transfer function: it is the relation between quantity of measure and output of the sensor.
 - calibration:measuring outputs for known quantities , it can also be a *calibration cycle* where we do a trial to see the whole working range of a sensor usually divided into a part with increasing values and a part with decreasing values.